Zaphod's Guide to Safely Consuming PGGB Plus

 9th order modulators are available for DSD512 and DSD1024 only.
 9th order modulators provide the best noise shaping performance in terms of removing quantization noise from the audible range.
 9th order modulators with DSD512 or DSD1024 rates allows you to experience the best PGGB has to offer.
 The tradeoff is slower processing speed and on some cases decreased performance due to ineffective filtering by the DAC.

-The quantization noise in most of the audible range remains below -380dB for the the 9th order DSD512 modulator.
+The quantization noise in most of the audible range remains below -380dB for the 9th order DSD512 modulator.
 The 9th order DSD1024 modulator reduces the quantization noise in the audible band by another 45dB and the quantization noise remains below -425dB in the audible range.
 The 9th order modulators can easily resolve a 6kHz -301dB signal.

 Large signal stability